sibebleuze/chess/README.md

 The program consists of a basic chess game, only mouse clicks are supported to interact with the program.
 On the right side of the screen next to the board is a live report of the moves played in [reversible algebraic notation](https://en.wikipedia.org/wiki/Chess_notation).
 You can play against a human opponent using the same computer or play against stockfish on 3 different levels.
+The plan was to be able to play against another player over the internet, but unfortunately this doesn't seem to work (yet).
 The program relies on Qt and will not work without it.
 On Windows, all necessary files should be included in the installer.
 On Linux, there are some commands below that might help if Qt is missing on your machine.
 Since Qt is used, I assume that the license that allows me to do that applies to this program as well (I think this is GNU GPL as well).